Influenza (flu)

 Recommended treatment for mild to moderate influenza

-• Take paracetamol to help reduce fever and head and muscle aches.
+- Take paracetamol as per recommended dose to help reduce fever and head and muscle aches.

-Decongestants and other cold remedies will not help and antibiotics do not treat influenza unless you have secondary bacterial infection (which must be diagnosed by a doctor).
+Decongestants and other cold remedies will not help.
+Antibiotics do not treat influenza unless you have a secondary bacterial infection (which must be diagnosed by a doctor).

 While you have influenza